arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 ![Syntiant settings](assets/syntiant-options.svg)

 Now select the "Generate features" tab on the "Syntiant" page.
 On this page press the green "Generate features" button.
 If you have collected a total of fifteen minutes of data as suggested in the previous step, this will take some time to complete.
 Now a visualization of the data can be seen on the right.
-Here you can easily see if the different classes of data collected separate well, this can help you figure out if the desired phrase will be easily differentiated from the noise and random words recorded.
+Here you can easily see if the different classes of data collected separate into clear groups in respect to their different classes, this can help you figure out if the desired phrase will be easily differentiated from the noise and random words recorded.

 ![Generating features with syntiant](assets/features-generation.svg)